The FNQLSDI relies on a multidisciplinary team, cumulating many years of experience in the various fields of sustainable development:

 Sarah Zammit, Coordinator of the Centre of Expertise in Consultation

 Born in Marseille (France), Sarah holds a License in Geography and a Master’s degree in Environment.
-Before joining the FNQLSDI, she worked in environmental management and sustainable development, with both municipalitiesand industry.
+Before joining the FNQLSDI, she worked in environmental management and sustainable development, with both municipalities and industry.
 Among others, she worked for the Quebec Federation of Forestry Coops, where she assisted the coops with their ISO 14 001 certification processes.
-Since joining the FNQLSDI in 2013 as project officer, Sarah analyzes forestry and mining related issues.
+She first joined the FNQLSDI in 2013 as project officer to work on forestry and mining related issues.
 Among others, she has been involved with the uranium mining issue, and taken part in discussion tables between First Nations and the Quebec government, whose focus were consultation and accommodation with respect to forestry.
 In June 2016, she became the coordinator of the Centre of Expertise in Consultations.

 Marie-Hélène Beaudry, Sustainable Development Project Officer

 Raised in Montreal, Marie-Hélène completed a Bachelor’s degree in Geography and is currently working on a Master’s degree.
 Her field of interest is the teaching of First Nations issues in CEGEP Geography classes.
 Having joined the FNQLSDI in 2013 as project officer, Marie-Hélène was at first involved in projects related to water management and traditional knowledge conservation using participatory mapping.
 She has also developed projects related to at-risk and high cultural value species, as well as to fauna habitats.
-Among others, she created educational and awareness-raising tools with various partners, animated workshops in schools and summer camps, and oversaw the production of a book for primary school kids, translated in 6 languages.
-She is actively involved in the development of new projects, particularly in the field of energy efficiency.
+Among others, she created educational and awareness-raising tools with various partners and animated workshops in schools and summer camps.
+In the last years, she has been actively involved in the production of multilingual books shocasing the beauty and the diversity of Aboriginal languages.